 Lightning strikes typically occur in the afternoon.
 (Florida estimates 70 percent occur between noon and 6 p.m.)
 A towering buildup of puffy, cotton-white clouds that rise to the customary flat “anvil” top is a good indication to clear the water and seek shelter — or move out of the storm’s path if possible.
 That’s if the storm is at least somewhat off in the distance (most storms are about 15 miles in diameter and can build to dangerous levels in fewer than 30 minutes).
 If lightning and thunder are present, just count the seconds between the lightning and corresponding thunder and then divide by 5 — this will provide a rough estimate of how many miles away the storm is.

 A storm that builds directly overhead might be less obvious until those pretty white clouds that were providing some nice shade moments ago turn a threatening hue of gray as rain dumps on you and the wind starts to howl or, worse yet, boom with thunder and lightning that are right on top of each other.
 Now is the time for a mad dash to the dock and shelter if close by.
 Like the National Weather Service says: “When thunder roars, go indoors!”
+You really don’t want to be on a boat struck by lightning.
 If out on open water or too far from shore and shelter, it’s time to hunker down and ride it out.

 Boaters who have been struck by lightning often begin their stories with “I was caught in this storm … ” before they share their miraculous or harrowing tales of survival and destruction (BoatU.S. has a number of first-person storm stories archived online: boatus.com/seaworthy/swthunder).
 Even though getting caught in a storm is not always avoidable, there’s still plenty that boaters can do to minimize the chance of a strike and lessen injury and damage if there is a strike.

-We all learn in grade school that lightning seeks the highest point, and on the water that’s the top of the boat — typically a mast, antenna, Bimini top, fishing rod in a vertical rod holder or even the tallest person in an open boat.
+We all learn in grade school that it is not safe to be outside during a lightning storm.
+We also learned that lightning seeks the highest point, and on the water that’s the top of the boat — typically a mast, antenna, Bimini top, fishing rod in a vertical rod holder or even the tallest person in an open boat.
 If possible, find a protected area out of the wind and drop anchor.
 If the boat has an enclosed cabin, people should be directed to go inside and stay well away from metal objects, electrical outlets and appliances (it’s a good idea to don life jackets too).
 Side flashes can jump from metal objects to other objects — even bodies — as they seek a path to water.

 Lowering antennas, towers, fishing rods and outriggers is also advised, unless they’re part of a designated lightning-protection system.
 Some boaters also like to disconnect the connections and power leads to their antennas and other electronics, which are often damaged or destroyed during a strike or near strike.